Minime998/obsidian-vault/uni-notes/204formal-logic/arguments-validity.md

 It has to do with the *relationship* between premises and conclusion. *If* the premises were true, must the conclusion also be true?
 - yes!

 	>All professors are aliens.
 	<u>Jill is a professor</u>
 	Therefore, Jill is an alien

 ## Two ways an argument can go wrong
-- one or more of the premises might be false and/or
+- one or more of the premises might be false
+	--> *Entailment*, or logical consequence, is a relation between premises and conclusion
-- The conclusion might not follow
+- The conclusion might not follow from the premises.